 In light of this policy, and to keep your experience focused on education, we have included a 17% service charge on each restaurant check.
 All monies from the service charge are returned to students through scholarships, support of student activities, and the purchase of graduation jackets.

-We strongly suggest you let your family and friends know your cell phone number.
-The CIA isn’t equipped to handle a large volume of telephone messages, so only your emergency calls will be taken through the switchboard, Student Affairs Office, Residence Life Office, or Safety Department.
+We suggest you let your family and friends know your cell phone number.
+The CIA isn’t equipped to handle a large volume of telephone messages, so only emergency calls will be taken through the switchboard, Student Affairs Office, Residence Life Office, or Safety Department.

 Use of the Elevator

 Please remember that a medical permit is required for students to ride the elevator in Roth Hall.
 Students can apply for a medical permit to ride the elevator at Student Health Services.
 Certain restrictions may apply.
 An exception is made for students delivering heavy materials required for a class that could only be transported via the elevator.